 Have your first solo trip planned?
 Or your 50th?
-Then, this is for you!
+This is for you!

 We know how daunting traveling on your own can be.
-Whether it’s your first trip or your 50th, butterflies before are common.
-We’ve helped countless ladies embark on their first solo adventure and learned a lot through our own experience.
-So our cofounder, Meesen Brown, shared her top solo travel tips for you, from her 10+ years of adventures.
+Whether it’s your first solo trip or your 50th, butterflies before are super common.
+We’ve helped countless people embark on their first solo adventure and learned a lot through our own experience.
+That’s why our cofounder, Meesen Brown, shared her top solo travel tips for you, from her 10+ years of travels.

 Meesen’s Take on Solo Trips

-Traveling solo can feel down right overwhelming.
-New places, new faces and new spaces can be a lot of change.
-However, there are countless benefits to traveling alone; from getting to choose what you want to do, when you want to do it, to moving at your own pace, meeting new people, experiencing new things, and growing and learning along the way.
+Traveling solo can feel downright overwhelming.
+New places, faces, and spaces can feel like a lot of change.
+However, there are countless benefits to traveling alone.
+From getting to choose what you want to do, when you want to do it, to moving at your own pace.
+Also, you get the opportunity to meet new people, experience new things, and grow and learn along the way.

 I’ve experienced these benefits, and many more, firsthand from my years of solo travel.
-They are a large part of the reason we started Behere, to make it easier for women to experience new places, while maintaining their routines.
-I’ve shared my top tips for solo travel to make it less daunting, and more fun!
+They are a large part of the reason we started Behere, to make it easier for you to experience new places while maintaining your routines.
+So I’m sharing my top tips for solo travel to make it less daunting, and more fun!
+Happy solo trave time!

 For long flights, train rides or an afternoon relaxing — having time to yourself is essential when traveling by yourself.
-You might feel the need to make new friends and always be social, but the quiet moments alone are underrated while traveling — make time for them.
+You might feel the need to make new friends and be social, but make time for quiet moments.
+Having alone time while traveling is underrated — make time for it.

-2. Share your itinerary with family / friends
+2. Share your itinerary with family or friends

-Paying special attention to staying safe while traveling alone is essential, so share where you’ll be and when, with loved ones.
-That way they know where you are and when to check in — and if you have a few days without your phone because of a retreat, they’ll see it on your itinerary.
-Don’t forget to send friends and family an update text, or a quick FaceTime but also remember to enjoy the moment and where you are.
+Paying special attention to staying safe while traveling alone is essential.
+To do this share where you’ll be and when with trusted loved ones.
+That way they know where you are and when to check-in.
+Don’t forget to send friends and family a quick update, or call but also remember to not live on your phone, rather enjoy the moment and where you are.

 3. Explore the city on foot

-Taking an Uber or cab might be more convenient or faster, but you’ll always see the most of the city, and the way people live there, when exploring by foot.
+Taking an Uber or cab might be more convenient or faster, but you see more of the city on foot.
+It’s also a great way to see how people live.
 Plus you’ll save money, get some exercise and find unique places that you wouldn’t have found otherwise — happy walking!

 4. Be cautious, especially alone at night